modernweb-dev/rocket/docs/pages/start/20-manual-quick-start.rocket.md

 The initializer creates a compact Atlas docs starter.
 It does not overwrite existing files, install dependencies, or run a build.

+If an existing `package.json` explicitly says `"type": "commonjs"`, Rocket stops before writing files.
+Change it to `"type": "module"` and rerun `npx rocket init`, or run `npx rocket init --yes` when you want Rocket to apply that package change.

 ## Check the Config

 `rocket-config.js` includes the general documentation Pages under `docs/pages` and colocated